 Credit report errors are serious.
 Having poor credit as a result of a financial hardship is bad enough, but having poor credit due to errors is even worse.

-A simple clerical error can seriously affect credit scores resulting in a denial of credit, including a home or auto loan, credit card, apartment or even employment.
+A simple clerical error can seriously affect credit scores resulting in a denial of credit, including a home or auto loan, credit card, apartment and even employment.

 In February 2013, the Federal Trade Commission (FTC) published the results of a survey that revealed just how frequently credit report errors occur: